Welcome to

 Pulp fiction cover (click to enlarge)

 We're trying to do something about that.
-We're putting images of the covers up on the web.
-MagazineArt.org is not intended as a moneymaker, though we do try to cover our costs by placing ads on our pages.
-You can even donate small amounts of money using the links at the lower left.
-But, anyway, whatever; you don't have to pay anything to see these images.
+We're putting images of the covers up on the web, for you to look at for free.
+We run a few ads, and you can even donate small amounts of money using the links at the lower left; but, anyway, whatever; you don't have to pay anything to see these images.
 In fact, you don't have to do anything, except look at the pictures.

 THE STATE OF THE ART

-There are already several hundred megabytes of cover images on this site, in different categories, linked from the contents page.
-More to come; lots more.
+We have over eighteen thousand cover and advertising images on this site, in a variety of categories, linked from the contents page.
+More to come; always lots more to come.
 We also have information pages about specific magazines, publishers, editors, artists, and publishing companies.
 Have a look!

 Magazine cover -- middle-class dreams